-These are foundations that come in handy year after year, never go out of style, mix with everything, are versatile for any occasion, and aren’t too expensive.
+These are foundation pieces that come in handy year after year, never go out of style, mix with everything, are versatile for any occasion, and aren’t too expensive.
 That’s my criteria for party essentials.

-When we need multiples of items, such as dishes and glasses, cost definitely plays a role.
+When we need multiple items, such as dishes and glasses, cost definitely plays a role.

-I have my favorite places to shop for party essentials.
+I have my favorite places to shop for essential party supplies.

 - World Market

-- Swoozies (online and Altanta, Charlotte, Dallas, Denver and other locations in the Southeast)
+- Swoozies (online and Atlanta, Charlotte, Dallas, Denver and other locations in the Southeast)